High-Dimensional Non-Convex Landscapes and Gradient Descent Dynamics: A crash course in random matrix theory

-illustrated on Fig.~\ref{fig:semi_circle} together with an empirical distribution of eigenvalues obtained from an $N=2000$ and $\sigma^2 = 1$ simulation (for completeness we have reinserted $\sigma$, whose dependence can be trivially obtained from the $\sigma=1$ result).
+illustrated on Fig.~\ref{fig:semi_circle} as the solid red line together with an empirical distribution of eigenvalues obtained from an $N=2000$ and $\sigma^2 = 1$ simulation.
 Let us now comment on the finite but large $N$ case.
-When $N$ is finite, the typical spacing of the eigenvalues in the bulk are of the order $1/N$ while they are of order $(1/N)^{2/3}$ at the edges of the spectrum located at $\pm 2\sigma$.
-We also see from Eq.~\eqref{eq:large_deviation_rho_GOE} that fluctuations of the full distribution $\rho(\lambda)$ are scaling with $\exp{-N^2}$ meaning that the convergence toward the global shape of the semi-circle law is very fast.
+When $N$ is finite, the typical spacing of the eigenvalues in the bulk are of the order $1/N$, while they are of order $(1/N)^{2/3}$ at the edges of the spectrum located at $\pm 2\sigma$ \cite{guhr1998random}.
+We also see from Eq.~\eqref{eq:large_deviation_rho_GOE} that the fluctuations of the full distribution $\rho(\lambda)$ are scaling with $\exp{-N^2}$, meaning the convergence toward the global shape of the semi-circle law is very fast.
 However, for one eigenvalue to move away from the expected $\pm 2\sigma$ edge, Eq.~\eqref{eq:joint_distrib_eigs} teaches us that the cost is only exponential in $N$, as each eigenvalue contributes with a term of order $N$ to produce the overall $N^2$ contribution.

 So far, we have seen how to study random matrices belonging to the Gaussian orthogonal ensemble.
 Another interesting case, in particular for data sciences, is the Wishart ensemble with matrices of the form